tlinkowski/UniJ/README.md

 UniJ [User API](#user-api) has an `implementation` dependency on [SLF4J](https://www.slf4j.org/) API to let you have insight into which implementation it chooses for each of its [Service API](#service-api) interfaces.

-As a result, if you use UniJ, you may also add a dependency on one of [its bindings](https://www.slf4j.org/manual.html#swapping).
+As a result, if you use UniJ, you should also add a `runtimeOnly` dependency on one of [its bindings](https://www.slf4j.org/manual.html#swapping).
 Otherwise, you'll see the following message at runtime: